Overview: Model Sources, Version Control and aimmspack Files

 Deploying AIMMS projects

 With that new situation in AIMMS 4, aimmspack file deployment now serves two purposes instead of just one

 Many customers have complained throughout the years that the encryption scheme in AIMMS 3 was quite error-prone.
-Because of the use of VAR files, one really had to be careful to make sure that it wasn’t possible for non-authorized users to have access to the model sources.
+Because of the use of VAR files, one had to be very careful to make sure that non-authorized users do not have access to the model sources.
 We therefore decided to greatly simplify the encryption scheme used by AIMMS 4, while at the same time using stronger encryption.
 As a result, you now have the certainty that the model sources in an aimmspack file are always encrypted, and that AIMMS will never again allow access to the model sources of an encrypted model.
 Moreover, no one without access to the proper key will be able to decrypt the model, including AIMMS employees.

 We’re now arriving at what seems to be a major stumbling block for many of our customers: using aimmspack files for backup and communication of project sources between developers.
 By always encrypting the sources in aimmspack files in AIMMS 4, we effectively prevent the use of aimmspack files for this purpose.
 As aimmspack files were never intended to be used for this purpose in the first place, we are not very much inclined to come back on our decision, and again facilitate unencrypted storage of source files inside aimmspack files.
 While this may appear to be a short-term convenience, I’ll show at the end of this post that it actually offers no benefits whatsoever to an approach using zip.
 More importantly, it does prevent AIMMS developers to at least have to think about the far superior long-term solution to address their concerns: using a VCS.

 Starting with a VCS